 ALIGN called for applications for its Convening Fund to support global meetings on gender norms in May and June 2018.

 The Gender Development Association (GDA) brought together experts from Cambodia, Laos, Myanmar, Thailand and Viet Nam to share lessons learned and best practices on the promotion of positive gender norm change and the reduction of gender-based violence in the Greater Mekong sub-region.
 The convening in Vientiane, Laos, incorporated and amplified the voices of youth leaders.
 It also increased the capacity of participants to develop media campaigns and work specifically with ethnic minority communities to shift gender norms and combat violence against women and girls.

 Little attention has been paid to the gendered nature of health systems and how these systems can reinforce harmful norms, strengthen patriarchy and work against gender equity.
 Harnessing the power of the health systems that have contact with most citizens throughout their lives – could generate powerful dividends in terms of social change.
-KWTRP brings together academics who use gender and intersectional approaches in their studies of the health system and policymakers, practitioners and researchers in Kenya to explore the potential of these approaches.
+KWTRP brought together academics who use gender and intersectional approaches in their studies of the health system and policymakers, practitioners and researchers in Kenya to explore the potential of these approaches.

 The ‘Getting Men to Care’ convening assembled key researchers and activists from around the world in Kigali, Rwanda to review existing research, programme and policy experiences on gender norms, workplace, policy environments and community norms that discourage or encourage men’s and boys’ participation in unpaid work.
 Such work includes domestic tasks and caring for children, elderly and disabled relatives.
 Given that women’s unpaid work burden remains a key driver of both inequality in leadership and the gender pay gap, understanding how to encourage men’s unpaid work is key to women’s empowerment.